bitwiseworks/python-os2/Doc/library/tarfile.rst

 The tar format was originally conceived to make backups on tape drives with the main focus on preserving file system information.
 Nowadays tar archives are commonly used for file distribution and exchanging archives over networks.
-One problem of the original format (that all other formats are merely variants of) is that there is no concept of supporting different character encodings.
-For example, an ordinary tar archive created on a *UTF-8* system cannot be read correctly on a *Latin-1* system if it contains non-ASCII characters.
-Names (i.e. filenames, linknames, user/group names) containing these characters will appear damaged.
+One problem of the original format (which is the basis of all other formats) is that there is no concept of supporting different character encodings.
+For example, an ordinary tar archive created on a *UTF-8* system cannot be read correctly on a *Latin-1* system if it contains non-*ASCII* characters.
+Textual metadata (like filenames, linknames, user/group names) will appear damaged.
 Unfortunately, there is no way to autodetect the encoding of an archive.
 The pax format was designed to solve this problem.
-It stores non-ASCII names using the universal character encoding *UTF-8*.
-When a pax archive is read, these *UTF-8* names are converted to the encoding of the local file system.
+It stores non-ASCII metadata using the universal character encoding *UTF-8*.

-The details of unicode conversion are controlled by the *encoding* and *errors* keyword arguments of the :class:`TarFile` class.
+The details of character conversion in :mod:`tarfile` are controlled by the *encoding* and *errors* keyword arguments of the :class:`TarFile` class.

-The default value for *encoding* is the local character encoding.
-It is deduced from :func:`sys.getfilesystemencoding` and :func:`sys.getdefaultencoding`.
-In read mode, *encoding* is used exclusively to convert unicode names from a pax archive to strings in the local character encoding.
-In write mode, the use of *encoding* depends on the chosen archive format.
-In case of :const:`PAX_FORMAT`, input names that contain non-ASCII characters need to be decoded before being stored as *UTF-8* strings.
-The other formats do not make use of *encoding* unless unicode objects are used as input names.
-These are converted to 8-bit character strings before they are added to the archive.
+*encoding* defines the character encoding to use for the metadata in the archive.
+The default value is :func:`sys.getfilesystemencoding` or ``'ascii'`` as a fallback.
+Depending on whether the archive is read or written, the metadata must be either decoded or encoded.
+If *encoding* is not set appropriately, this conversion may fail.

-The *errors* argument defines how characters are treated that cannot be converted to or from *encoding*.
-Possible values are listed in section :ref:`codec-base-classes`.
-In read mode, there is an additional scheme ``'utf-8'`` which means that bad characters are replaced by their *UTF-8* representation.
-This is the default scheme.
-In write mode the default value for *errors* is ``'strict'`` to ensure that name information is not altered unnoticed.
+The *errors* argument defines how characters are treated that cannot be converted.
+Possible values are listed in section :ref:`error-handlers`.
+The default scheme is ``'surrogateescape'`` which Python also uses for its file system calls, see :ref:`os-filenames`.

+For :const:`PAX_FORMAT` archives (the default), *encoding* is generally not needed because all the metadata is stored using *UTF-8*. *encoding* is only used in the rare cases when binary pax headers are decoded or when strings with surrogate characters are stored.